Black Summer (song)

 "Black Summer" is a song by American rock band Red Hot Chili Peppers and is the first single from their twelfth studio album, Unlimited Love.
-The single was released on February 4, 2022 and it was their first song in 16 years to feature guitarist John Frusciante, following his return to the band in 2019.
+The single was released on February 4, 2022, and it was their first song in 16 years to feature guitarist John Frusciante, following his return to the band in 2019.

 "Black Summer" quickly became a number-one single for the band on Alternative Airplay, giving them their 14th number-one single, a record for any artist on that chart, and 26th top ten single, second most for any artist on the Alternative Songs chart trailing only the Foo Fighters who have 28 top ten singles; it also gave the band a number-one single in four different decades on the Alternative Songs chart, tying them with Green Day for the most ever by an artist.
 "Black Summer" won the 2022 MTV Video Music Award for Best Rock Video.

 Reception

-The song received positive reviews from critics, although Kiedis' vocals drew confusion from critics, with some likening it to an Irish accent or pirate accent.
+The song received positive reviews from critics, although Anthony Kiedis' vocals drew confusion from critics, with some likening it to an Irish accent or pirate accent.
 Kiedis explained that the accent was a tribute to Welsh singer-songwriter Cate Le Bon, whom the band's former guitarist Josh Klinghoffer had recorded with on her fifth studio album, Reward, and performed with in the experimental musical collective Banana.
 Vulture praised the song, saying that it has "everything you'd want with a Chilis joint — ethereal riffs noodling along, wonderfully nonsensical lyrics, and a music video that has Anthony Kiedis disrobing at the midway point".

 Frusciante's guitar work was particularly praised, and was likened to his work on the band's 2006 album Stadium Arcadium.
 Consequence lauded Frusciante's "signature guitar sound", noting that it "links perfectly with Flea’s energetic bass work and steps out for multiple solos.
 And not only that, Frusciante's anthemic backup vocals have returned, amplifying the song's chorus to create a wide screen, stadium worthy effect."

 Producer Rick Rubin's return was also highlighted by Clash, who compared the single to the band's earlier work, with its "funky melodies and heavy rock weaved throughout".